KentaroV2/excel-first/ReadMe.md

 ## Usage

-- Should import all *.bas files and *.cls files under a root directory to your Excel file.
+- Import all *.bas files and *.cls files under a root directory to your Excel file.
-- May import each "ExamplesFor*.bas" to learn how to use corresponding class.
+- If needed, import each "ExamplesFor*.bas" to learn how to use corresponding class.

 ## Contribution

-_Under construction_
+- Follow coding conventions.

 ## Licence